tracycaldwell/thinkcspy/_sources/ProblemSets/Crypto.rst

 Submitting Your Work
 -----------------------

-To submit your work, you must upload your files directly, using the *Upload* button in the top-left of the Vocareum window.
+To submit your work, email a github gist with your code.
 Upload all 3 files:

 - caesar.py
 - vigenere.py
 - helpers.py

-Finally, as usual, click Submit!

 .. warning::
     Remember that you should not have any ``input`` statements anywhere outside of your ``main`` function.
 This is true for both Caesar and Vigenere.
 If you find yourself waiting a very long time (30 seconds or more) for your grade, then this is the reason why.